ChanChiHo/Dedup-Cloud-GUI-2/README.md

 - Progress Bar added.
 You can see the estimate time and progress of uploading and downloading file.
 - Adding 'Connecting' Label when connecting to server.
 - You can now see the filename of selected file and reset your selection in uploading page.
+- Remove the BigInteger from code to enhance performance.